 You have to learn how to be safe with the sun.
 As soon as the weather starts to warm up, and spring is here, it’s time to start exposing your skin to the sun and fresh air.
 Gradually exposing your skin to the sun will help to adapt it and get it ready for when the sun is strongest in the summer.
 Adjusting your diet is another great way to build up your skin’s natural sun protection from within.

 You want to increase antioxidants, essential fatty acids, and leafy greens

-Colorful, fresh and raw fruits and vegetables are great sources of antioxidants (tomatoes, sweet potatoes, carrots, watermelon, cantaloupe, goji berries, pomegranate, blueberries, blackberries, artichoke, etc.) Along with their ability to protect your skin from harmful UV damage, they also help to boost the immune system.
-The extracts boosts the production of positive enzymes from within cells to defend them against many aspects of UV damage.
-They prevent the absorption of UV light and also prevents entry into the skin.
+Colorful, fresh, and raw fruits and vegetables are great sources of antioxidants (tomatoes, sweet potatoes, carrots, watermelon, cantaloupe, goji berries, pomegranate, blueberries, blackberries, artichoke, etc.) Along with their ability to protect your skin from harmful UV damage, they also help to boost the immune system.
+The extracts boost the production of positive enzymes from within cells to defend them against many aspects of UV damage.
+They prevent the absorption and entry of UV light into the skin.
 Unlike sunscreen, this protection can last days, rather than hours.